 Key Names

-When telling a user to "press" a key, format the key name in all caps.
+When telling a user to "press" a key, format the key name in all uppercase.
 When telling the user to "type" a key, use lowercase bold, unless an uppercase letter is required.
 In general, spell key names as they appear in the list in Microsoft Manual of Style, whether the name appears in text or in a procedure.
 Use all caps unless otherwise noted.
 For example, ENTER or ESC.

 Note: For ESC, do not use ESCAPE.
-For ENTER, do not use RETURN except for the Macintosh.
+For ENTER, do not use RETURN except for the Macintosh-specific references.

 Key Combinations and Sequences

 Use a plus sign (+) to indicate a key combination; for example, CTRL+*.
-Use a comma (,) to indicate a key sequence; for example, ALT, F, D. For key combinations including shifted keys, include SHIFT and the shifted key; for example, SHIFT+\* rather than SHIFT+8 (because shifted keys are not the same on all keyboards). *Correct*: • Press Y • ALT+P • Press ENTER *Arrow Keys and Numeric Keys* Spell out plus and minus, hyphen, period, and comma.
-For general reference, use the term the arrow keys.
-Don't use direction keys or movement keys.
-For a specific arrow key, use, for example, the UP ARROW key.
-Use the and key except in key combinations.
+Use a comma (,) to indicate a key sequence; for example, ALT, F, D. For key combinations including shifted keys, include SHIFT and the shifted key; for example, SHIFT+* rather than SHIFT+8 (because shifted keys are not the same on all keyboards).

+Correct: Press Y, ALT+P

+Correct: Press ENTER

+For Arrow Keys and Numeric Keys; spell out plus, minus, hyphen, period, and comma.
+Use the term “arrow keys”, not direction keys or movement keys.
+For a specific arrow key, use the pointing direction.

+Correct: The UP ARROW key.

 Keypress/Keystroke

-Do not use keypress, use keystroke instead.
+Do not use Keypress, use Keystroke instead.

 L